fatedier/frp/README.md

   vhostHTTPPort = 8080
   ```

-  If you want to configure an https proxy, you need to set up the `vhost_https_port`.
+  If you want to configure an https proxy, you need to set up the `vhostHTTPSPort`.

 2. Start `frps`: